kenspirit/datascience-getcleandata/README.md

 # What are the analysis steps?

-1. Merge the training and testing data set in the archive file.
+1. Merge the training and testing data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.
 3. Rename the measurement column to be a more descriptive name.
 4. Create a dataset with the average of each measurement per each activity and each subject.